-Students with SEND have regular progress reviews with their keyworker where they can give their views on how they are progressing in school.
+Alongside this, each student on the SEND register will have an allocated key worker for their year group to support in day to day events.
+Students with SEND have keyworker meetings where they can give their views on how they are progressing in school.